openvswitch/ovs/INSTALL.md

       `% ./configure --prefix=/usr --localstatedir=/var`

+   By default, static libraries are built and linked against.
+If you want to use shared libraries instead:

+      % ./configure --enable-shared

    To use a specific C compiler for compiling Open vSwitch user programs, also specify it on the configure command line, like so: